bpcvdhelm/Kubespray-4RPI4/README.md

   - This will install a 3 node Elasticsearch cluster.
 At the end there will be a file /home/ubuntu/kubespray/_elastic.pwd file on each Raspberry Pi containing the password for the elastic user.
 Fetch it, you need this for accessing Elasticsearch via Kibana.
 - sh 06-kibana.sh
   - Install a Kibana instance.
 - Check Kubernetes dashboard if Elasticsearch and Kibana are up and running.
-After that access Kibana on https://(IP of any Rpi):30003.
+After that access Kibana on https://node1.local:30003.
+Again when google chrome complains, just type thisisunsafe.
 - sh 07-metricbeat.sh
   - Install and configure Metricbeat on each Raspberry Pi including loading the index templates and dashboards.
 - sh 08-filebeat.sh